-The purpose of this document is to enable school to manage children and young people with asthma effectively.
-Below is a summary of recommendations based on national guidelines and contributions from key health professionals in Salford:
+The purpose of this document is to enable schools to manage children and young people with asthma effectively in a school setting.
+The following is a summary of the recommendations contained within this document and are based on national guidelines and contributions from key health professionals in Salford:

-- School will maintain a register of children and young people with asthma. - Every child with asthma will have an individual health care plan (IHCP) and/or Asthma Action Plan - School will keep this Asthma Policy up to date. - Early years and primary school age children may require support to manage their asthma in school in line with the Children and Families Act 2014. - Children and young people will have appropriate supervision and assistance, as required. - Children and young people should have immediate access to their inhalers, ideally in the classroom.
+- The school will maintain a register of children and young people with asthma. - Every child with asthma should have an individual health care plan (IHCP). - Each school has an up to date medical /asthma conditions policy. - Children and young people should have appropriate supervision depending on their individual needs. - Children and young people should have immediate access to their inhalers ideally in the classroom.
 It is the school's responsibility to make sure staff know where the inhalers are kept. - Schools should log the use of inhalers for children on their respective log and inform parents.
-Where a blue inhaler has been used more than 3 times per week in school (unplanned), school should highlight this to the parent and advise them to take their child for a review.
-If the same use of the blue inhaler continues during three consecutive weeks, school can then make a referral to the Salford Asthma Nurse
+Where a blue inhaler has been used more than 3 times per week, school nurses should be informed.